 This is just a rough sketch for the record.
 I hope it may be interesting to other electronic-text projects.

 We have project meetings with 3-5 members about twice a week for about two hours each time.
-We are all over the globe (Canada, India, Australia), so even if it were not Feb 2021, we would use Zoom.
+We are all over the globe (Canada, India, Europe, Australia), so even if it were not 2021-2022, we would use Zoom.

 We usually transcribe from MS NAK 5-333 first, because the script is least challenging and the text is most complete.
 That is followed by NAK 1-1079 and finally KL 699.